folkerthoogenraad/dndjs/README.md

 ```
 npm install express
 npm install mysql
+npm install crypto
 node server.js
 ```
 (Yes, I know, I should add a package.json <3)

+## Database
+By default the database name should be 'dungeons'.
+If you want to change this, see database.js.

 ## Security
 To prevent people from downloading your server files (in case this is private for you, because mysql passwords for example) you will need to add an .htaccess file.
 Google will help you out with this anytime.